preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/properties/targeting-properties/index.rst

 **Note!** Term sets to be used as properties for targeting in Omnia, must be set to "Available for tagging" in Sharepoint.

+**Note!** In Omnia on-prem, it's possible to target using SharePoint User Profile and Windows Active Directory group membership only.

 Add a Target Property
 ***************************
 To add a Target Property definition, click the plus: